subhronilsaha/hacktoberfest-repo/README.md

   git checkout -b <your-algorithm-name>
   ```

 - Add a new algorithm in a separate folder.
-Name the folder with the Algorithm's name.
-Algorithms can be written in any language.
-It could be a Leetcode question, or a question from competitive programming contests.
+See contribution guidelines for more info.

 - After making changes, push the code.